RadishBeefSoup/radishbeefsoup.github.io/_posts/2022-03-26-Statistic-Basic-Knowledge.markdown

 Bayes Theorem comes into effect when multiple events form an exhaustive set with another event B. This could be understood with the help of the below diagram

 https://www.analyticsvidhya.com/blog/2016/06/bayesian-statistics-beginners-simple-english/#h2_8

+Since prior and posterior are both beliefs about the distribution of fairness of coin, intuition tells us that both should have the same mathematical form.
+Keep this in mind.
+We will come back to it again.

+odels are the mathematical formulation of the observed events.
+Parameters are the factors in the models affecting the observed data.
+For example, in tossing a coin, fairness of coin may be defined as the parameter of coin denoted by θ.
+The outcome of the events may be denoted by D.